nabeelv7/bruh/README.md

 The tool only works on linux machines using zsh ~ and is intended for personal use only.

-Created and Maintained by [https://github.com/nabeelv7](Nabeel Sadiq).
+Created and Maintained by [Nabeel Sadiq](https://github.com/nabeelv7).